varunoberoi/deepstream.io-website-old/pages/tutorials/authentication.md

 * `connectionData` is an object with connection information
 * `authData` is the object that the client send with `ds.login( authData )`
 * `callback` is a function that expects the result of the login.
-It should be called with either `callback( null, username )` for successful logins or `callback( 'rejection reason' )` for unsucessful ones.
+It should be called with either `callback( null, username, optionalData )` for successful logins or `callback( 'rejection reason' )` for unsucessful ones.

 ```javascript
 isValidUser: function( connectionData, authData, callback ) {